AntoineAugusti/api-evangelium/README.md

 ## Features WIP

 As for now the API only gives the readings for the current day, and the next 6 days, woring to mantain history of the readings through time.

+## Credits

+For the guide and idea to host read only api on netlify: [@AntoineAugusti](https://github.com/AntoineAugusti)

 ## Licence
 MIT